Regine Sawyer: Career

 She founded her own company, Lockett Down Productions, and published two comics, The Rippers and Eating Vampires.
 In 2012, Ray Felix, the executive director for Bronx Heroes Comic Con asked Sawyer to host a panel on women in the industry where she met numerous female comic creators and was inspired to create a space specifically for women in the comics industry.
 That year she founded Women in Comic Collective.

 Publications

 Sawyer started writing The Rippers when she was 17-years old.
-In the series, an intergalactic, government-regulated bounty hunter named Rhiannon O’Cair is accused of a crime that she doesn’t remember committing.
+In the series, an intergalactic, government-regulated bounty hunter named Rhiannon O'Cair is accused of a crime that she does not remember committing.

 Her newest project is Eating Vampires, about a young girl named Evelyn who is the last of a race of Healers.
 Her vampire-eating guardian Rigel goes to great lengths in order to protect her from preternatural beings that want her dead.